INDHU1402/Flipkr/README.md

-# Flipkr
+# Flipr
-This project is a full stack web development task in Flipkr hackathon 5.0
+This project is a full stack web development task in Flipr hackathon 5.0

 ### Tech Stack